-Great Horwood Church of England School is part of the Oxford Diocesan Bucks Schools Trust (ODBST), who are the admissions authority for the school.
-The Board of Trustees work in partnership over the consultation and operation of the individual schools' admissions policy but hold to the Board of Trustees the agreement to the admissions policies of its academies.
+St John's Church of England Primary School ('St John's School') is part of the Oxford Diocesan Bucks Schools Trust ('ODBST' or 'the Trust'), who are the admissions authority for the school.
+The Board of Trustees has delegated the consultation and operation of the individual schools' admissions policy to the Local Governing Body of the school but hold to the Board of Trustees the agreement to the admissions policies of its academies.